event-loop-proposal/fig-standards/proposed/event-loop-meta.md

 common interface for an event loop, interoperability of this nature will be possible.

-## 3. Functionality
+## 3. Scope

+## 3.1 Goals

-The functionality exposed by this standard should include the ability to:
+The functionality exposed by this interface should include the ability to:

 - Watch input streams for available data
 - Watch output streams for the ability to perform non-blocking write operations